mendhak/waveshare-epaper-display/README.md

     export WAVESHARE_EPD75_VERSION=2

+## Pick a Weather provider

+You can pick between ClimaCell, Met Office, and OpenWeatherMap to provide temperature and weather forecasts.

-### Climacell API key
+### Climacell (tomorrow.io)

+Register on the [Climacell site](https://www.climacell.co/weather-api/), and when you do you should be given an API Key.
-Modify the `env.sh` file and put your [Climacell API key](https://www.climacell.co/weather-api/) in there.
+Modify the `env.sh` file and put your Climacell API key in there.

     export CLIMACELL_APIKEY=xxxxxx

-Climacell API is used for the weather forecast as well as several weather icons.
+### Met Office (UK)

+You will need to create an account [on the Met Office Weather DataHub](https://metoffice.apiconnect.ibmcloud.com/metoffice/production/) site.
+Then, you'll have to [register an application](https://metoffice.apiconnect.ibmcloud.com/metoffice/production/application) - just call it Raspberry Pi or Home Project.
+You'll be shown a Client Secret, and a Client ID.
+Copy both of these somewhere, you'll need it.

+After registering an application, you then need to "subscribe" to an API.
+Go to the [API Usage Plans](https://metoffice.apiconnect.ibmcloud.com/metoffice/production/product), pick "Global spot data bundle", then choose the Basic (free) plan and when prompted, pick that application you previously registered.

+Now add the Met Office Client ID and Secret to the env.sh file.

+    export METOFFICEDATAHUB_CLIENT_ID=xxxxxx-xxxxxx-....
+    export METOFFICEDATAHUB_CLIENT_SECRET=xxxxxx

+### OpenWeatherMap

+Register on the [OpenWeathermap](https://openweathermap.org) website, and go to the [API Keys page](https://home.openweathermap.org/api_keys), that's the key you'll need.
+Add it to the env.sh file.

+    export OPENWEATHERMAP_APIKEY=xxxxxx

 ### Location information for Weather

+Whichever weather provider you've picked, you'll need to provide the location and units to display in.

 Modify the `env.sh` file and update with the latitude and longitude of your location.
 As needed, change the temperature format (CELSIUS or FAHRENHEIT).

-    export WEATHER_FORMAT=CELSIUS
     export WEATHER_LATITUDE=51.3656
     export WEATHER_LONGITUDE=0.1963
+    export WEATHER_FORMAT=CELSIUS

+## Pick a Calendar provider

+You can use Google Calendar or Outlook Calendar to display events.

 ### Google Calendar token